About Farmers Pride

 Gerry and his wife Sherri have lived and farmed south of Pierce for the past 39 plus years.
 They have 3 children; Joshua and his wife Sarah of Wahoo, NE.
 Bobbie and her husband Luke Tibbetts of Sioux Falls, SD, and Tyler and his wife McKayla, who are part of the farming operation, of Pierce.
 They have 8 grandchildren.
 Gerry owns and operates a family farming operation raising corn, soybeans and alfalfa.
 They also operate a cow/calf herd and sell the calves as feeders.
 Gerry has served on the Battle Creek board since 2000.
 He ans his wife are members are Zion Lutheran Church.
 He also is a member of the Pierce County Zoning Board.
 He enjoys riding his motorcycle with his wife Sherri and spending time with his family, especially the grandchildren.

 Tim Spatz and his wife Lynn have operated a diversified farm west of Pierce since 1976 raising corn, soybeans, alfalfa, and native hay.
-He also has a beef cow herd and sells the calves as feeders.
-They are members of Trinity Lutheran Church in Foster where Tim has served on various boards and is currently serving as treasurer.
+They are members of Trinity Lutheran Church in Foster where Tim has served on various boards and is currently serving as chairman.
 He serves as director for Northern United Mutual Insurance Company.
 They have two children.
 Ryan is a computer programmer in Lincoln.
-Rachel is a DVM in Dexter, IA where she lives with her husband, Ryan Friedrich.
+Rachel is a DVM in Ames, IA where she lives with her husband, Ryan Friedrich.

 Scott is from Newman Grove, he graduated from University of Nebraska at Kearney with a B.S. in Business Administration.
 He and his wife Deb have 3 children, Cole (15), Carter (12), Sophie (11).
 They have a farming operation consisting of corn, soybeans, alfalfa, and a cow/calf operation.
 Scott attends Saving Grace Bible Church.
 He was elected to Farmers Coop Oil Co. - Newman Grove, and Madison Board of Directors in March 2003, where he served as Secretary of the Board.
 He has been a director of the Battle Creek board since the merger in August 2005.
 Scott enjoys attending sporting events and spending time with family.